digitallyinduced/ihp/Guide/modal.markdown

 ![](images/modal/modal.png)

 The call to `renderModal Modal { .. }` returns the HTML code for the bootstrap modal.
-You can think of it as a template function where `modalTitle`, `modaCloseUrl`, etc. just fill in the placeholder variables for the modal.
+You can think of it as a template function where `modalTitle`, `modalCloseUrl`, etc. just fill in the placeholder variables for the modal.